-If you have questions about your dental care, you’re always welcome to give the Dentex Dental team a call.
+If you have questions about your dental care, you’re always welcome to give the Dentex Dental of Philadelphia team a call.
 Before that, however, we recommend taking a moment to look over the page below, where you’ll find our responses to some of the most common questions we receive every day.

 How long will my first appointment take?

 Assuming you just need a checkup and cleaning (as opposed to a restorative or emergency treatment), we recommend that patients set aside at least an hour for their first appointment with us.
 This allows us plenty of time to examine your mouth and fully understand your dental goals so we can provide completely personalized care.

 How often should I get a checkup and cleaning?

 The average person should get a checkup and cleaning about twice a year, or once every six months.
 Most dental issues develop very slowly, so this is often enough that our team can catch many issues before a patient ever notices anything.
 These services also go a long way in helping a patient avoid cavities and gum disease in the first place.